 - (1) Red Heart Super Saver Yarn, Watercolor (Multi)

 - (1/2) Red Heart E728.4600 Soft Yarn, White

-To make this a twin size, you’ll need 3 additional deep purple skeins and make the center larger or 2 green and 1 purple and increase the sizes accordingly.
+To make this a twin size, you’ll need three additional lavender skeins to make the center larger or two green and one watercolor and increase their stripe sizes accordingly.

 Crochet How To: What I’ll do differently next time